Datatamer/terraform-aws-tamr-vm/README.md

 # Terraform AWS Tamr EC2 Instance Template
-Tis terraform module spins up an EC2 instance for Tamr, as well as additional dependencies.
+This terraform module spins up an EC2 instance for Tamr, as well as additional dependencies.

 # Examples
 ## Basic